Golden Hour Photography

-The golden hour, that precious moment 30 minutes before and after sunrise and sunset.
-The photographer’s prime time; or is it?
-I’m often asked if this is the best time to take photographs.
+What is the golden hour?
+It is the time, 30 minutes before and after sunrise and sunset, where the light is, as the name suggests, golden.
+Photographers often consider it the prime time for taking photos.
+But is it really?
+I’m often asked if this is the best time of day to take pictures.
 My answer is usually: “Yes, if you want golden photos!”

-Getting up for the sunrise golden hour can be a huge problem for many.
-It often involves getting up, especially in summer, at 2 or 3am in order to not only travel to your location, but get to the actual place you need to stand.
+Sunrise is considered by many to be the best time of day to take pictures.
+However, getting out of bed at ungodly times for the morning golden hour is never easy, or desirable for many of us.
+It often involves waking up, especially in summer, at 2 or 3am in order to not only travel to your location, but get to the actual place you need to stand.
 This could mean hiking a hill or a cliff.
 It could also mean scrambling over rocks in the dark along the coast.

 One morning when I went to photograph Saint Margaret’s Bay near Dover at sunrise, I had to clamber over wet rocks in the dark with just a head torch, carrying my tripod and heavy camera backback.
 As careful as I was, I still managed to slip and fall flat on my chest, thankfully on a flat rock, but with the full weight of my backpack knocking the wind out of me.